 The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.

 INTERNSHIPS & OPPORTUNITIES In the early stages of the program, students are involved in experiencing the world of health sciences through job shadowing, career mentoring and project development.
 In the latter part of the curriculum, students participate in work experiences in areas related to their career interests.
 Students in the Clinical and Applied Sciences track are provided the opportunity to participate in rotation-style experiences associated with major medical centers and local clinics.
 Students following the Health Services Management track are placed at sites associated with health insurance, information management, health systems management or public health.
-Students in the Pharmaceutical Sciences track carry out novel research projects with faculty in the clinical, biomedical and pharmaceutical sciences.
 Drake University strongly promotes research opportunities at the undergraduate level.

 The Drake Undergraduate Science Collaborative Institute (DUSCI) is an organized group of faculty and students that works to promote, support and coordinate efforts in undergraduate research.
 The Institute also serves as a platform for interdisciplinary discussions and collaborations among faculty and students.